Erica lowryensis Bolus

 Erica lowryensis is a bushy shrub, which, when mature, can grow to a height of about 1 m.

-Although Erica lowryensis is listed as sparse, not being common in its habitat, the red listing is least concern as it occurs in mountain habitats and protected areas.
+Although Erica lowryensis is red listed as Rare, not being common in its habitat, it is not threatened because it occurs in mountain habitats and protected areas.

 Distribution and habitat